Salem Metro

 Salem Metro is the proposed Metro system for the city of Salem, Tamil Nadu, part of a major expansion of public transport in the city.
 As Salem city is one of the developed city in Tamilnadu.

 Overview

-As the monorail market is estimated to be ₹72,000 crore (US$10 billion) in India, the then Governor of Tamil Nadu, Banwarilal Brohit announced in Legislative assembly that the Government of Tamil Nadu has decided to do a feasibility study for introducing monorail system in Salem along with, Trichy, Madurai and Tirunelveli.
+In 2021 Governor of Tamil Nadu, Banwarilal Brohit announced in Legislative assembly that the Government of Tamil Nadu has decided to do a feasibility study for introducing metro rail system in Salem along with, Trichy, Madurai and Tirunelveli.
+Feasibility studies will be conducted in those cities for the same.

+Later, CMRL floated tender for preparing feasibility studies and feasibility study report.
+Aarvee associates won the bids for Salem metro feasibility studies for ₹38 crores.